-- QTF-11 When interacting with another QHIN, QHINs MUST mutually authenticate using TLS protocol version 1.2 or higher. - QTF-12 Authentication between QHINs and Participants MUST use TLS 1.2 or higher or OAuth 2.0. - QTF-13 Use of the TLS protocol MUST be consistent with IETF BCP 195. - QTF-14 Use of TLS 1.3 SHOULD be prioritized prior to January 2024 and MUST be prioritized by January 2024. - QTF-15 Servers MUST support both TLS 1.2 and TLS 1.3 connections until TLS 1.2 is deprecated by this framework.
+- QTF-11 When interacting with another QHIN, QHINs MUST mutually authenticate using TLS protocol version 1.2 or higher. - QTF-12 Authentication between QHINs and Participants MUST use TLS 1.2 or higher or OAuth 2.0. - QTF-13 Use of the TLS protocol MUST be consistent with IETF BCP 195. - QTF-14 All connections using TLS MUST attempt to be negotiated as TLS 1.3 prior to falling back to TLS 1.2. - QTF-15 Until a future version of the QTF officially deprecates TLS 1.2, servers must support TLS 1.2 as a floor with a preference for TLS 1.3.